 Seating - Whenever possible, a circular seating arrangement, or a variation thereof is used.
 Linear rows of seating are avoided.
 This seating arrangement bolsters a more animated exchange among participants.

 Locations – Constitution Cafés take place in cooperation with the community spaces which host them.
 These can be libraries, theaters, dance halls, restaurants, bars, cafés, parks, food courts, community rooms.
 Cafés can also take place in living rooms and kitchens.

-Constitutions — Special MDC editioned copies of the U.S. Constitutions are distributed free of charge.
+Constitutions — For some talks, special MDC editioned copies of the U.S. Constitutions are distributed free of charge.